-We’ve compiled the data and results from the previous three Cyber 5 holidays, data that all digital advertisers can learn from to help set goalposts for the next holiday season.
+We’ve compiled the data and results from previous Cyber 5 holidays, data that all digital advertisers can learn from to help set goalposts for the next holiday season prep.

-Based on aggregated data for brands managing their digital advertising through the Skai platform during the Cyber Five, marketers invested more on Black Friday than on Cyber Monday last year.
+Based on aggregated data for brands managing their digital advertising through the Skai omnichannel marketing platform during the Cyber Five, marketers invested more on Black Friday than Cyber Monday last year.
 This includes key digital channels: retail media, paid search, and paid social.

 Unless otherwise noted, all results are based on global ecommerce/retail industry advertisers who had ad spend between November 1 and December 25.